Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • The explorers for viewing the backup data are not integrated with the main Veeam Backup for Office 365 interface and run as a separate application (which can slow down recovery slightly).

-• You need to keep the program updated, or the application can become unstable.
+• You must keep the program updated, or the application can become unstable.

-• Creating repositories is not a straightforward process.
+• Creating repositories takes a lot of work.

-Most users agree that Veeam is a good cost-effective choice for handling Microsoft Office 365 backups.
+Most users agree that Veeam is an excellent, cost-effective choice for handling Microsoft Office 365 backups.
 The application is a simple but robust solution for managing your M365 backup needs.
 The documentation is good, although the installation can be time-consuming and difficult if you are new to the environment.
+Note for large enterprises – security levels may be limited.

 commvault backup solution landing page

 Intelligent and scalable solutions are the main focus of Commvault as a whole, and their Backup & Recovery Solution is no exception.
-Commvault is capable of automating the entirety of file retention processes, making them policy-driven and intelligent.
-The encryption to the data is applied by default, and deduplication is there to improve the efficiency of your storage via deleting duplicate files.
+Commvault can automate file retention processes, making them policy-driven and intelligent.
+The encryption of the data is applied by default, and deduplication is there to improve the efficiency of your storage by deleting duplicate files.
 While the first setup might be somewhat complicated, the result of it all in the form of a powerful multifunctional backup system is more than worth the trouble.

 Commvault Office 365 Features and Benefits: